Topicalization

-Topicalization is a mechanism of syntax that establishes an expression as the sentence or clause topic by having it appear at the front of the sentence or clause (as opposed to in a canonical position further to the right).
+Topicalization is a mechanism of syntax that establishes an expression as the sentence or clause topic by having it appear at the front of the sentence or clause (as opposed to in a canonical position later in the sentence).
 This involves a phrasal movement of determiners, prepositions, and verbs to sentence-initial position.
 Topicalization often results in a discontinuity and is thus one of a number of established discontinuity types, the other three being wh-fronting, scrambling, and extraposition.
 Topicalization is also used as a constituency test; an expression that can be topicalized is deemed a constituent.
 The topicalization of arguments in English is rare, whereas circumstantial adjuncts are often topicalized.
 Most languages allow topicalization, and in some languages, topicalization occurs much more frequently and/or in a much less marked manner than in English.
 Topicalization in English has also received attention in the pragmatics literature.

 Examples

 Typical cases of topicalization are illustrated with the following examples: